Pest Issues13 Mosquito Repellent Plants You Need

 Nevertheless, the severity of a mosquito invasion can be determined by a few conditions, such as heavy rainfalls or floods during the spring, followed by high temperatures.
 This creates the perfect environment for a full-fledged disaster, especially in coastal areas, where highly-populated cities like Melbourne, Sydney and Perth are located.

 As we’ve already mentioned, these flying, blood-sucking insects can potentially carry different diseases.
 They include the Ross River virus or the Barmah Forest virus, among other more serious ones.
-Recently, there’s been even reported cases of Buruli ulcer.
-The latter is a flesh-eating infectious disease that is possibly transmitted by a mosquito bite or possum feces.
+There’s a full government project dedicated to cases of Buruli ulcer – a flesh-eating infectious disease that is possibly transmitted by a mosquito bite or possum feces.

 This makes the threat of mosquito-borne diseases very serious.
 Therefore, councils start taking action when the mozzie season approaches, especially if there is a chance of a plague developing somewhere in Australia.
 And while councils are doing everything in their power to prevent massive mosquito infestations, it is good to know the enemy and take protective measures yourself, too.